ghdl/ghdl/libraries/vendors/README.md

-## Compile Scripts for Vendor Libraries
+## Compile Scripts for Vendor VHDL Libraries

 Vendors like Altera and Xilinx have there own simulation libraries, especially for primitives and hard macros.
 These libraries can not be shipped with GHDL, but we offer prepared compile scripts to pre-compile a vendor library, if the vendor tool is present on the computer.

+There are also popular simulation and verification libraries, which can be pre-compile.

+The compilation scripts are writen in shell languages: PowerShell for Windows and Bash for Linux.
+There are no further requirements.

 ##### Supported Vendors Libraries